Azure-Samples/azure-django-postgres-flexible-aca/lab/bonus-07-use-azd-template.md

 ## Using GitHub Actions

-We've included a GitHub Action called [azure-dev.yaml](../.github/workflows/azure-dev.yaml).
-This action runs the provision and deployment steps using Federated Credentials.
+We've included a GitHub Action workflow file in [azure-dev.yaml](../.github/workflows/azure-dev.yaml).
+This workflow runs the provision and deployment steps using Federated Credentials.

 To setup your GitHub repo, run the following command: